Retaining wall and seat

 2. For the curved seat area, remove any grass from the marked area, taking out a strip 600 mm in width.
 For straight walls with no seat, clear a 100 mm wide strip.

 3. Dig a 200 mm deep trench where the walls and semicircle are to go, for the foundations.

 4. Hammer a wooden peg into the centre of the trench near one end, leaving 200 mm of the peg visible.
 The cement for the foundation will be poured into the trench

 up to this height.
 Continue knocking in pegs every half metre, checking that the tops are all on the same level as you go.

-14 To plaster the outsides and tops of the walls, mix together six parts plaster sand with one part cement, plus water.
+14. To plaster the outsides and tops of the retaining wall, mix together six parts plaster sand with one part cement, plus water.
 Apply with a trowel and smooth around the edges with a float.
 Let the plaster cure for 21 days before painting.